cschladetsch/Incode/Readme.md

 ## Abbreviations
 Enter abbreviation mode with `Interrupt`-Q (typically Capslock-Q).
 Then you can insert any text as mapped in the config file.

 For instance, my email address is `christian@schladetsch.com`.
 I end up typing that a *lot*.
-Now I can enter it with `Interrupt`-Qgm.
+Now I can enter it with `Interrupt`-Qg.

-The gm is the abbreviation stored in the Json file.
+The `g` is the abbreviation stored in the Json file.
 I've added a bunch of things I use a lot, like passwords etc. Obviously you'll have to make your own Config.json in the same folder as the IncodeWindow.exe executable.

 ## Json Config
 The configuration is stored in Config.json, in the same folder as the app.